Sorry, you need to enable JavaScript to visit this website.

 Tackling societal challenges

-Mindchangers is funded by the European Commission within the Development Education and Awareness Raising programme.
-The project is realized by Regione Piemonte in partnership with Consorzio Ong Piemontesi (IT), Baden-Württemberg and SEZ (DE), RESACOOP (FR), La Rioja and CONGDCAR (ES), Fédération Wallonie-Bruxelles (BE), University of Craiova (RO).
+The project was launched by Regione Piemonte in partnership with Consorzio Ong Piemontesi (IT) and involved Baden-Württemberg and SEZ (DE), RESACOOP (FR), La Rioja and CONGDCAR (ES), Fédération Wallonie-Bruxelles (BE), University of Craiova (RO).